yellowmessenger/documentation/docs/platform_concepts/appConfiguration/overview.md

 sidebarTile: Overview
 ---

-The integration module lets you connect your bot with third-party systems, enabling access to various functionalities within the Yellow.ai platform.
-These integrations act as bridges between your bot and external platforms, facilitating smooth communication and data exchange.
-Whether streamlining processes, automating tasks, or enhancing customer experiences, integrations are crucial for maximizing the utility and impact of your bot.
+The integration module lets you connect your AI Agent with third-party systems, enabling access to various functionalities within the Yellow.ai platform.
+These integrations act as bridges between your AI Agent and external platforms, facilitating smooth communication and data exchange.
+Whether streamlining processes, automating tasks, or enhancing customer experiences, integrations are crucial for maximizing the utility and impact of your AI agent.

 To make it easy to access and manage your integration accounts, they are conveniently organized into different categories.